MuhammadAliAhson/MuhammadAliAhson/README.md

 ## About

-AI Engineer with 3+ years of experience building scalable, intelligent solutions across NLP, computer vision, and web platforms.
+AI Engineer with 3+ years of experience building scalable, intelligent solutions across NLP, RAG, computer vision, and web platforms.
 Proven impact in agriculture, health, and analytics.
 ---
 ## Tech Stack

 <!-- Languages -->